Best Christmas Books for Adults (2026) - Festive Fiction & Nonfiction

 Although his wife plans to organize a grand and luxurious holiday party to maintain their circle of relatives and friends, Dickens has a new understanding of this impoverished experience.

-When publishers tried to blackmail Dickens to write a book to save them from the financial crisis, he refused.
+When publishers tried to blackmail Dickens into writing a book to save them from the financial crisis, he refused.
 And a solemn journey of writers began.

 In exhaustion and self-doubt, Dickens sought solace in his great hall of thought, the City of London.